 Use compressed air to clean any dust and dirt from the inside of the brake calipers and pistons.
-Apply brake fluid to the O-rings and fit one to each piston, then apply a smear of brake fluid to the inside of the caliper and fit the pistons to the calipers: press the piston gently into the caliper with the cupped side of the piston facing outwards.
+Apply rubber grease to the O-rings and fit one to each piston, then apply a smear of rubber grease to the inside of the caliper and fit both pistons into each caliper: press the pistons gently into the caliper with the cupped side of the pistons facing outwards.

-Thread and tighten a bleed nipple into the lower fitting on the caliper (under the Jabiru logo) and push a blanking plug into the top fitting as shown at right - the brake lines will be fitted later in Post-Paint and the blanking plug will keep the caliper sealed until then.
+Thread and tighten a bleed nipple into the appropriate fitting on the caliper and push a blanking plug the other fitting as shown at left - the brake lines will be fitted later in Post-Paint and the blanking plug will keep the caliper sealed until then.

-Wash any brake fluid off your hands - it can irritate sensitive skin.
+Wash any brake fluid off your hands with soap and water - it can irritate sensitive skin.